aws-samples/aws-hpc-recipes/recipes/pcluster/stig/README.md

 You can type whoami to see the currently logged in user.
 Then type ls -ld within the current directory to see who has permissions.
 You may see the following: drwxr-xr-x.
 2 root root (date)
 To change permissions on a folder, again using ssm-user as an example, we can type the following to change permissions on a folder: sudo chown ssm-user:ssm-user /usr/bin/hpc
 Once this is changed, you should be able to run the cat command successfully.
-2. If you get an error saying "Unable to find node executable" you can perform the following the command, "nvm install --lts=Hydrogen".
+2. If you get an error saying "Unable to find node executable" you can perform the following the command, "nvm install --lts=Gallium".
 If this doesn't work, perform the following series of commands curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash chmod ug+x ~/.nvm/nvm.sh source ~/.nvm/nvm.sh